Upcoming Session Details

 I Would Like to Present

-- Most speakers present in both cities.
-The Canberra one is first, then we have the Sydney User Group which is live streamed the recording is posted on tv.ssw.com a couple of days later.
+Most speakers present in all cities - Melbourne, Brisbane, Canberra and last is Sydney which is live streamed the recording is posted on tv.ssw.com a couple of days later.

 Every month the User Group is full of highly technical early adopters of technology and our attendees are always open to seeing presentations on the latest technologies.
 We welcome companies and guest presenters to present new topics and new gadgets.
 We do encourage you to delve beyond the sales and marketing pitch and show us how it was built, not just why it was built.
 Here's a quick list of some tips for presenters: